Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

-In Step 5, we will create a program that subscribes to the sensor information topic.
+In Step 5, we’ll create a program that subscribes to and utilizes sensor information topics.

 Overview¶

-First, we implement the function to subscribe to the sensor information topic in the Choreonoid node for state visualization.
-This function can be realized by a simple controller in the same way as the joint state visualization introduced in Step 3.
-The source code is shown below.
+First, we’ll implement functionality to subscribe to sensor information topics in the state visualization Choreonoid node.
+We can achieve this using a simple controller, similar to the joint state visualization introduced in Step 3.
+Here’s the source code:

 1#include <cnoid/SimpleController>